The coordinator. Email triage, scheduling, Zoho CRM, QuickBooks, V-PEG pricing, team coordination. Can SSH to Alex and Sage.

 Step-by-step playbook for bringing a new team member online.

-4. Tailscale — Install Tailscale, join the network, note the IP.
-This is the VPN mesh that lets all machines see each other. brew install tailscale
+Tailscale — Install Tailscale, join the network, note the IP.
+This is the VPN mesh that lets all machines see each other.

-5. SSH — Enable Remote Login (System Settings → General → Sharing).
-Set up SSH keys so Valentina can reach the new agent. ssh-copy-id user@new-agent-ip
+SSH — Enable Remote Login (System Settings → General → Sharing).
+Set up SSH keys so Valentina can reach the new agent.

 Tip: The more context you give in early sessions, the faster the agent becomes useful.
 Front-load the knowledge.